PaperbagLife/PaperbagLife.github.io/vue-version/src/blog/2025-06-25-top-down-shooter.md

 ## My Journey and Approaches for Top Down Shooters

 From Flash games on random websites to triple-A titles, I’ve played all kinds of video games.
+I've always wanted to However, I had no programming experience and I don't know where to start.
+So I looked around and found RPG Maker.
+This framework allowed me to make games by drag and drop with a simple turn based combat engine.
+That exploration is for another day in [the next blogpost](https://paperbaglife.github.io/#/blogs/2025-07-05-turn-based-combat)

-Ever since writing my first line of code in college, I’ve been drawn to the idea of creating games myself.
+Ever since writing my first line of code in college, I’ve been thinking about making a game myself.

-My very first game was a top-down shooter developed in Unity.
+My very first game from scratch (with code) was a top-down shooter developed in Unity.
 It became a foundation for many future experiments, using other engines and frameworks.
 This post gives a high-level overview of how I approached this genre across different tools and languages.
 I won’t go deep into code tutorials—there are plenty of great YouTube videos if you want to learn Unity or similar engines in detail.

 ---